iaine/riot/docs/VirtualEnvandBinder.md

 ## Binder

-Binder is a service that can run Jupyter notebooks online and uses the requirements.txt file from pip freeze to load the modules.
+Binder allows you to run Jupyter notebooks in an executable environment to support reproducibility.
+It uses Jupyter and, for Python, the requirements.txt file from pip to install the notebook.
+The [MyBinder](https://mybinder.org/) is an open resource that allows you to build from Github.

+The service provides a shareable link and button that can launch your notebook (but it can take a few minutes).

+This website uses a very simple notebook but MyBinder is well documented and very helpful.